Quickstart: Create a virtual network using the Azure portal

 - Enter myResourceGroup for TYPE THE RESOURCE GROUP NAME: and select Delete.

-In this article, you created a default virtual network and two VMs.
-You connected to one VM from the Internet and communicated privately between the VM and another VM.
+In this quickstart, you created a default virtual network and two VMs.
+You connected to one VM from the internet and communicated privately between the VM and another VM.
 To learn more about virtual network settings, see Manage a virtual network.

-By default, Azure allows unrestricted private communication between virtual machines, but only allows inbound remote desktop connections to Windows VMs from the Internet.
-To learn how to allow or restrict different types of network communication to and from VMs, advance to the next tutorial.
+By default, Azure allows unrestricted private communication between virtual machines, but only allows inbound remote desktop connections to Windows VMs from the internet.
+To learn how to allow or restrict different types of network communication to and from VMs, advance to the Filter network traffic tutorial.